 Use these back to school organization tips to organize your life by delegating and outsourcing to make sure everything gets done but still saving your sanity and loving and serving yourself and your inner happiness.

-I hope these back to school organization tips really help you as the whole back-to-school time of year approaches and life get’s crazy hectic again.
+I hope these back to school organization tips really help you as this time of year approaches and life gets hectic again.

-Just remember to slow down, take care of yourself first, so you can show up to life wearing all your different hats with a full bucket and actually enjoy life rather than rush through it like a chicken with your head cut off.
+Remember to slow down, take care of yourself first.
+That way you can show up to life wearing all your different hats with a full bucket and actually enjoy life rather than rush through it like a chicken with your head cut off.